 Most of you are aware that I like to collect vintage items.
 Like children, I do not have a favorite, but my go-to, most used vintage item, has got to be my cranberry glass.

-I am in love, ok, maybe even a little obsessed with vintage glassware.
-I am always hunting for it, at vintage flea markets, antique stores, Round Top, and on-line at Etsy and eBay.
-I have been lucky that some of it has been gifted to me and I treasure all of it.
+I am in love, ok, maybe even a little obsessed with colored glassware.
+I am always hunting for it, at vintage flea markets, antique stores, Round Top, and online at Etsy and eBay.
+I have been lucky that a lot has been gifted to me and I treasure all of it.
 But my favorite glassware is Cranberry Glass.

 I love to set a table with cranberry glass.
 It turns just a regular table setting into a fantastic one.
 The cranberry holds the light in any room and in such a special way.

 Whether it is daylight streaming through a window, or candlelight bathing a table in the evening, the cranberry glass holds the light and the color deepens.

 If you are interested in more detail about this glass, here is a post on Collecting Cranberry Glass.